Solar panel degradation: what to expect from your Perth system over 25 years

 Worth investigating:

-- A sudden drop of 10%+ on clear days that persists for several weeks (rule out soiling first by cleaning panels)
+- A sudden drop of 10%+ on clear days that persists for several weeks (rule out soiling first)

-- One panel consistently producing 30%+ less than others in monitoring data (microinverter/optimiser systems show per-panel data; string inverters show total)
+- One panel consistently producing 30%+ less than others (microinverter and optimiser systems show per-panel data; string inverters show total only)

-- Generation consistently 20%+ below the installer's estimate on clear days after accounting for seasonal adjustment
+- Generation consistently 20%+ below the installer's estimate on clear days, after seasonal adjustment

 - Inverter warning codes that don't clear on restart